 The magic of texture in this dessert

 The magic of Fondant au Chocolat lies in its texture.
 Achieving the perfect balance between gooey and firm is what makes this dessert so special.
-The consistency of the cake batter is crucial in creating an authentic French chocolate cake.
+The consistency of the cake batter is crucial in creating an authentic molten chocolate cake.
 When baked properly, the result is a velvety smoothness that melts in your mouth, revealing a molten chocolate centre.
 This chocolate lava, as it oozes out, adds an element of surprise and decadence to each spoonful.
 The textural contrast between the soft, gooey centre and the slightly firmer outer layer elevates the overall dessert experience, providing delight with its silky and moist texture.

 The Key Ingredients for Fondant au Chocolat